 As for audio quality, Amazon offers surround sound content including Dolby Atmos.
 Netflix offers select titles in Dolby Atmos too, in addition to 5.1 and 7.1 surround sound encoding on select content.
 Hulu supports standard 2.0 stereo audio on most content and 5.1 surround sound on select others, though you’ll need a compatible device.
 You can check out all the latest supported platforms at Hulu.

 A recent update to Netflix resulted in an upgrade to all users with a compatible 5.1 setup — even if it’s just your TV.
 Netflix claims this boost is equivalent to “studio quality” sound, but it’s not quite that simple.
 It also doesn’t change the fact that Netflix charges extra for access to Atmos content.
 Still, this boost puts some serious pressure on Amazon and Hulu.

 Since Amazon offers 4K, HDR, and Dolby Atmos support all at no extra charge, Bezos and co. take the win here — but Netflix seems to be closing in.

 Release date for new content

-If you’re not willing to move up to the premium tier ($12 per month compared to the standard $8 fee), the commercials can really get in the way of Hulu’s greatness.
-Users who don’t move up will have to watch a stream of ads, the number of which has only grown more frequent as the service has expanded.
+If you’re not willing to move up to the premium tier ($12 per month compared to the standard $6 fee), the commercials can really get in the way of Hulu’s greatness.
+Users who don’t move up will have to watch a stream of ads, the number of which has only grown as the service has expanded.
 To compound the issue, many of the ads are tied to a single series, which means binge-watchers will see the same commercials over and over again.

-On the flip side, Netflix’s ad-free service doesn’t add the latest season of a show until the new season begins.
+On the flip side, Netflix’s ad-free service doesn’t add the latest season of a show until after the new season begins.
 That time frame ranges from three months up to an entire year based on the agreement between Netflix and the show creators.
-For serious cord-cutters who want to stream the latest series, Hulu is the way to go.
+For serious cord-cutters who want to stream the latest series, Hulu is the only way to go.